gonzalop/wombatt/docs/cmds/monitor-inverters.md

 | `--mqtt-user` | User for the MQTT connection | `$MQTT_USER` |

 ### Examples

+When a web server is enabled, a web dashboard and prometheus metrics are available.
+The inverter information is also available as text or JSON (add `?format=json` to the URL), with the ability to request specific fields (`?fields=<name>`).
+Prometheus metrics are available at the `/metrics` endpoint.

 The command below will monitor the inverters connected to /dev/ttyS0 and /dev/ttyS1, run the `Q1`, `QPIGS`, and `QPIRI` commands on both of them,